rlite/rlite/README.md

 configuration) here we will assume that each network is composed by only one node; let X be the node of the first network and Y the node of the second network.
-In a real deployment, of course, X and Y would be just the edge nodes of a bigger RINA nework (e.g. with nodes physically connected through shim-eth DIFs like shown in section 5.2), and act as a *gateway* towards the IP network.
+In a real deployment, of course, X and Y would be just the edge nodes of a bigger RINA network (e.g. with nodes physically connected through shim-eth DIFs like shown in section 5.2), and act as a *gateway* towards the IP network.